mbari-org/deepsea-ai/docs/index.md

 pip install -U deepsea-ai
 ```

-Setup your AWS account for use with
+Setup your AWS account for use with this module with

 ```shell
 deepsea-ai setup